tokers/lua-resty-requests/README.markdown

 * `OPTIONS`
 * `PATCH`

-The second param `url`, just takes the literal meaning(i.e. Uniform Resource Location), for instance, `http://foo.com/blah?a=b`, you can omit the scheme prefix and as the default scheme, `http` will be selected.
+The second parameter `url`, just takes the literal meaning(i.e. Uniform Resource Location), for instance, `http://foo.com/blah?a=b`, you can omit the scheme prefix and as the default scheme, `http` will be selected.